tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

 The file runAnalysis.R script performs a data transformation per the guidelines of the project.

 ###Guide to create the tidy data file
-Running the runAnalysis.R file will take care of downloading the file, unzipping it and creating the tidy dataset.
+Running the runAnalysis.R file will take care of downloading the file (if not present), unzipping it (if needed) and creating the tidy dataset.

 ###Cleaning of the data
 * Functions performed by run_analysis.R:
-    * Download the samsung zipped data file if it is not present
+    * Download the Samsung zipped data file if it is not present
     * Unzip the file if the data directory does not exist
     * Read in the test data set
     * Add the column names, descriptive activity names and subject numbers to the dataset
-    * Delete unsed objects
+    * Delete unused objects
     * Read in the train dataset
     * Add the column names, descriptive activity names and subject numbers to the dataset
-    * Delete unsed objects
+    * Delete unused objects
     * Combine the train and test data
     * subset the mean, stdev, activity and subject columns from the dataset
     * Summarize the subset by calculating the mean of the means and stdev